Xzbzwtsjn/test/README.md

 =============
 Introduction
 ------------
 Red Alert is an open source, browser based cluster monitoring system.
-Users could configure and operate backends through web, like shielding policies and configure parameters.
-On browser users could grasp backends status and infomation as well.
+Users could configure red alert backend on\
+ browser, like shielding policies and configure parameters, as well as grasp backends status and infomation.

 Requirements
 ------------